Zayden16/m120pa/README.md

 # Mockups:
 ![Mockups](https://github.com/Zayden16/m120pa/blob/master/docs/images/Mockups.png)

+## LoginView:
 In this View the User can login to his already exisiting account.
 Additionally, there is a Logo, exit button and a login button.

 ## MainView:

-In this View the User can see Alerts and statistics on the go.
-Additionally this view has a Navigation bar to facilitate Navigation between the Views.
+In this View the User can see Alerts and Statistics on the go.

-## ListView:
+## CarsView:
-In this View the User can see all his Entries.
-Additionally
+In this View the User can see all of the Cars in the Database.
+Additionally he can add new Cars and delete existing ones.

+## UsersView:
+In thie View the User can see the Users.
+Only an Administrator User can see this View.
+Additionally he can add new Users and delete existing ones.

+## InfoView:
+Misc View with diverse Information.